Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/0-intro-issuer.md

 <!-- TODO Who is the 'you[r]'?
 The developer [who] is building a CA or other machine identity provider. -->
 !!! abstract "Design Pattern: Issuer"

-    This design pattern focuses on the development of an Issuer for cert-manager.
+    This design pattern focuses on the development of bespoke Issuers for cert-manager.
     The principal concern of any Issuer is to supervise the creation and renewal of {{mids}}.
     This pattern highlights the need to <span class="value-drivers">automate everywhere</span>, ensuring that once your solution is deployed it remains in place, **proactively** securing workloads long into the future.